Dr. Aliya Khan, Dr. Heather Frame, Dr. Claudia Gagnon, Dr. Rowena Ridout, Dr. Lianne Tile and Dr. Sandra Kim

 Recommendations from Osteoporosis Canada Rapid Response Team

-Osteoporosis is a chronic condition which requires consistent pharmacologic intervention.
-There is currently no evidence that osteoporosis therapy increases the risk or the severity of COVID-19 infections.
-With the exception of bisphosphonates, which have long-term skeletal retention, cessation of osteoporosis drug therapy is associated with bone loss and an increased risk of fracture (1, 2).
+Osteoporosis is a chronic condition that, if you are at high risk of fracture, requires treatment with an osteoporosis medication.
+There is currently no evidence that osteoporosis medications increase the risk or the severity of COVID-19 infections.
+With the exception of bisphosphonates, which stay in your bones for a longer time after you stop taking them, stopping osteoporosis drug therapy is associated with bone loss and an increased risk of fracture.
 Thus it is important to not stop osteoporosis therapy or delay the dose of medication without consulting your physician.

-The COVID -19 vaccine is given intramuscularly and may result in a mild flu like reaction as well as a local injection site reaction.
-This has been documented with both the adenovirus vector-based vaccine as well as the mRNA-based vaccine (3, 4).
-Since intravenous zoledronate or injected denosumab or romosozumab medications may also result in a flu like reaction or local injection site reaction, it is advisable that these medications not be administered at the same time as the COVID-19 vaccine.
-An interval of one week between infusion of the intravenous bisphosphonate zoledronate and COVID-19 vaccination is recommended.
-An interval of 4-7 days between subcutaneous administration of denosumab or romosozumab and the COVID-19 vaccination is recommended.
-As teriparatide is administered daily subcutaneously, it can be continued if it is well tolerated and has not resulted in any local injection site reactions.
-Osteoporosis Canada recommends administration of teriparatide in the abdominal wall or the thigh and not in the same location as the COVID-19 vaccine.
-Oral bisphosphonates and raloxifene can be continued without any delay in their administration.
-These recommendations are consistent with the joint recommendations made by the ASMBR, AACE, Endocrine Society, ECTS, IOF and NOF.
+The COVID-19 vaccine may result in a mild flu-like reaction as well as a reaction at the injection site.
+This is true of all the vaccines available at this time.
+Since intravenous zoledronate (Aclasta) or injected denosumab (Prolia) or romosozumab (Evenity) medications may also result in a flu-like reaction or local injection site reaction, it is advisable that these medications not be administered at the same time as the COVID-19 vaccine.
+Although the timing of denosumab (Prolia) can be adjusted to accommodate vaccine timing, it is important to make sure that the denosumab (Prolia) dose is not more than seven months after the previous dose.
+An interval of one week between infusion of the intravenous bisphosphonate zoledronate (Aclasta) and COVID-19 vaccination is recommended.
+An interval of 4-7 days between an injection of denosumab (Prolia) or romosozumab (Evenity) and the COVID-19 vaccination is recommended.
+As teriparatide (Forteo) is administered daily, it can be continued if it is well tolerated and has not resulted in any local injection site reactions.
+Osteoporosis Canada recommends administration of teriparatide (Forteo) in the abdominal wall or the thigh and not in the same location as the COVID-19 vaccine.
+Oral bisphosphonates (Actonel, Fosamax, Fosavance) and raloxifene (Evista) can be continued without any delay in their administration.
+These recommendations are consistent with the joint recommendations made by the American Society of Bone and Mineral Research, the International Osteoporosis Foundation, the National Osteoporosis Foundation and other international organizations.

 Osteoporosis Canada’s rapid response team, made up of members of the Scientific Advisory Council, creates position statements as news breaks regarding osteoporosis.
 The position statements are used to inform both the healthcare professional and the patient.
 The Scientific Advisory Council (SAC) is made up of experts in Osteoporosis and bone metabolism and is a volunteer membership.